Havana: Demography

-By the end of 2012 official Census, 19.1% of the population of Cuba lived in Havana.
-According to the census of 2012, the population was 2,106,146.
+By the end of the 2012 census, 19.1% of the population of Cuba lived in Havana., or 2,106,146 people.
 The city has an average life expectancy of 76.81 years at birth.
+By the end of 2024, after the Cuban migration crisis of 2021-2023 in which Havana along with the provinces of Camagüey and Cienfuegos were hit hardest, the population dropped to 1,749,964, according to the Office of Statistics and Information of La Habana.

 Havana agglomeration grew rapidly during the first half of the 20th century reaching 1 million inhabitants in the 1943 census.
 The con-urbanization expanded over the Havana municipality borders into neighbor municipalities of Marianao, Regla and Guanabacoa.
 Starting from the 1980s, the city's population is growing slowly as a result of balanced development policies, low birth rate, its relatively high rate of emigration abroad, and controlled domestic migration.
 Because of the city and country's low birth rate and high life expectancy, its age structure is similar to a developed country, with Havana having an even higher proportion of elderly than the country as a whole.